dasmiq/herodotus-historic-present/herodotus-historic-present.md

 [^42]: Occurrences of the historic present not quoted below are in the years: 420/19, 380/79, 336/35, 313/12, 310/09.
-All of these verbs are forms of teleutáô or basileúo.
+All of these verbs are forms of <ins>teleutáô</ins> or <ins>basileúô</ins>.

-The Historic Present and Narrative Grounding

-38

-Dionysius, the tyrant of the powerful city of Syracuse, is distingu: shed from the kings of the then minor kingdom of Macedonia.
+Dionysius, the tyrant of the powerful city of Syracuse, is distinguished from the kings of the then minor kingdom of Macedonia.
 In In a gesture even more dismissive of tyrants (so to speak), the chronicle records the deatl s of two poets

 — Philoxenus and Sosiphanes — in the present.
 The exact reason for this special dispensation is unclear; neither poet hailed from Paros, and neither had lived particularly recently.